mzazon/awesome-cloud-projects/azure/intelligent-infrastructure-chatbots-copilot-studio-monitor/intelligent-infrastructure-chatbots-copilot-studio-monitor.md

    Expected output: Request telemetry data showing function executions

 > **Note**: Azure Copilot Studio testing requires using the Power Platform portal to create conversational topics and test the bot interactively.
-The Function App provides the backend data processing capabilities.
+The Function App provides the backend data processing capabilities with secure authentication and managed identity integration.

 ## Cleanup